Adaptive Pairwise Weights for Temporal Credit Assignment: Pairwise Weights for Advantages

 \section{Pairwise Weights for Advantages}

-At the core of our contribution are new parameterizations of functions for computing advantages used in policy gradient algorithms.
-Next, we briefly review advantages in policy gradient RL and TD$(\lambda)$ as our points of departure for the new parameterizations.
+At the core of our contribution are new parameterizations of functions for computing advantages used in policy gradient methods.
+Therefore, we briefly review advantages in policy gradient methods and TD$(\lambda)$ as our points of departure.